uwine4850/foozy/docs/en/router/tmlengine/tmlengine.md

 ### Standard global variables are created in the framework
 Global variables that are added using the framework are described here.

-* csrf_token - a global variable that appears only when the parameter named ``csrf_token`` is set in cookies.
+* csrf_token - a global variable that appears only when the parameter named ``CSRF_TOKEN`` is set in cookies.
 Come on the variable must be used in the HTML form to validate the CSRF token.

 ## Filters